maucejo/slydekit/docs_source/components/callout-boxes.typ

 Callout boxes are a way to highlight important information in your presentation.
 They can be used to draw attention to key points, provide additional context, or emphasize warnings and tips.

+#calepin.elements.callout[
+  Slydekit directly depends on `showybox: 2.0.4` to build the callout boxes used by its built-in themes.
+]

 = Types of callout boxes

 Slydekit provides several types of callout boxes, each with its own purpose and style.
 The available types are: